Processing of personal data about others

 When you use personal data, you are responsible for familiarising yourself with the rules.
 You must also consider how the information shall be protected based on its value (confidentiality, accuracy (integrity) and accessibility).

-Assessment before you process personal data
+Assessment before you process personal data about others

 The GDPR sets requirements that apply both when the data are collected from the person concerned and when they are openly available online.